 Within UK DRI:

-- Prof Derk-Jan Dijk, UK DRI at Care Research & Technology at Imperial - Innovative biosensor technology for unobtrusive sleep monitoring
+- Prof Derk-Jan Dijk, UK DRI Care Research & Technology - Unobtrusive sleep monitoring

 Beyond UK DRI: